OMR-Research/muscima-pp/README.md

 Moral of the story: if your models are doing weird things, cross-validate, isolate the problematic data points, and drop us a line.
-We will try to maintain a list of "known offender" CropObjects this way, so that other users will be able to benefit from your discoveries as well, and keep releasing corrected versions.
+We will try to maintain a list of "known offender" Nodes this way, so that other users will be able to benefit from your discoveries as well, and keep releasing corrected versions.